shasha9/Hadoop-MapReduce/README.md

 Hadoop Mapreduce is not limited to java it also supports various programming language like python perl and many other languages with the help of hadoop streaming libraries.

 # 10. Hadoop Log Processing :
 Since it is a Map only task it includes only mapper and a driver to process access logs.
-It finds theno of Hits per Image format on a particular site.
+It finds the n.o of Hits per Image format on a particular site.

 # 11. Hadoop Custom Partitoner :
 Implementing a custom partitioner helps us customising partitoners according to the requirement of the user and storing customised data in different Reducers.